Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions: Discussion

 Unconventional total tidal disruptions will have spectra similar to common total disruptions in virtually every instance.
 To the degree that their luminosity is tied to mass fallback rate, they may also have broader peaks and slower declines.

 We have also shown that partial disruptions can alter the orbital evolution and induce mass evolution of the stars involved.
 In particular, they drive evolution of orbital energy much faster than gravitational encounters with other stars.
 This can, in turn, change the pace of the stars' angular momentum evolution.
 The induced mass evolution results in eliminating high-mass stars from the population that is ultimately totally disrupted when their angular momentum evolves slowly.
-Because partial disruptions temporarily distend the remaining star by heating its outer layers, an unconventional total disruption may take place only a single orbit after a severe partial disruption.
+Because partial disruptions temporarily distend the remaining star by converting what had been warm mid-layers into outer envelopes \citep{Ryu3+2019}, an unconventional total disruption may take place only a single orbit after a severe partial disruption.